nathansmithpiano/GoodWeatherFinder/README.md

 Weather can make or break an experience, so why not have a way to choose your activity based on the weather, instead of the other way around?

+## Is that the only reason?

+You guessed it.
+I do have other motivations.
+I began this project while attending [Skill Distillery](https://skilldistillery.com)'s Full Stack with Java bootcamp.
+Shoutout to the excellent instructors there and fellow SD32 cohort members.

+During this program, we were developing RESTful applications through a Java JPA / Spring REST backend and an Angular frontend.
+While this project would be outside the scope of any weekend or even the midterm or final projects, I wanted a side project as an extra challenge during the bootcamp, and for something to continue working on after graduation.
+Ideally, I hoped this would be something desirable for potential employers, as I would begin hunting for my first full-time position in June of 2022.

 ## Backend
 - **Java** compiler version 1.8
 - **JPA** version 2.2 *(GoodWeatherJPA)*